IntelLabs/nlp-architect/doc/source/intent.rst

 -  each word encoded in a separate line: ``<token> <token_tag> <intent_type>``
 -  sentences are separated with an empty line

 The dataset loader extracts word and character sparse encoding and label/intent tags per sentence.
-This dataloader is useful for many intent extraction datasets that can be found on the web and used in academic literature (such as ATIS [3]_ [4]_, Conll, etc.).
+This data-loader is useful for many intent extraction datasets that can be found on the web and used in academic literature (such as ATIS [3]_ [4]_, Conll, etc.).

 Files
 =====